umt01/umt01/README.md

-   👋 Hi, I’m Umut
+- 👋 Hi, I’m Umut
-I'm a software student in Turkey.
+- I'm a software student in Turkey.
-Four years of Discord developer
+- Four years of Discord developer
-I am the founder of Akira guild and Rainbow Jailbreak server.
+- I'm the founder of Akira guild and Rainbow Jailbreak server.
-NOTE : All my projects are private! / Tüm projelerim gizlidir.
+- Note : All my project is confidential and licensed. / Tüm projem gizli ve lisanslıdır.

 </div>